Rail Books - Free UK Postage on Orders Above £27.50!

 Shipping to the European Union

 From 1 July 2021, all EU countries will be imposing VAT on all imports.
 In the UK, books are zero-rated for VAT proposes so there is no VAT to deduct from the prices quoted on our website.
 All of our orders are usually sent "DDU" (Delivered Duty Unpaid) using a courier service and the shipping prices quoted are on a DDU basis.
 However, we are now able to offer limited "DDP" (Delivered Duty Paid) services to certain EU destinations.
 If you would like to purchase books on a DDP basis, please contact us before making your purchase and we will give you a DDP price.
+(Sometimes we can secure good DDP shipping rates - if this holds true, we will advise you if we are able to pay your taxes and/or whether is any additional payment required).

 Therefore all DDU shipments to EU destinations will be held by the relevant customs authority until the customer pays any VAT that is due.
 We understand that if no payment is received by the relevant customs authority after 30 days, the package will be either returned or destroyed.
 Rail-Books will not be liable for any loss resulting from the destruction or return of goods where VAT has not been paid.